AndTen06/beginner-js/README.md

    ```

 Complete the functions, run the test, and make sure they all pass.
 Then zip up the entire folder and send it to me via discord.

+go to each folder (easy, medium, hard) in order
+.2 complete in order
+3. vefity that the tests succeed . for easy(npm run test:easy)
+Once all tests suceed you will then

+a. -'git add --all'
+b.'git commit -m "message here"
+c. 'git push'